Nar Phu Valley Trek

 Our represented member from Marvel Treks and Expedition helps you with your departure to your respective destination at Tribhuvan International Airport Kathmandu Nepal.

-Nar Phu Valley trek is categorized as a challenging and difficult trek.
-However, the level of difficulty entirely depends on your physical and mental fitness.
-But you can build your muscle strength, make your body flexible by practicing some light exercise, running, and jogging.
+Nar Phu Valley trek is categorized as a challenging trek.
+However, the difficulty level entirely depends on your physical and mental fitness.
+But you can build your muscle strength, make your body flexible by practicing light exercise, running, and jogging.

-The trek to Nar Phu Valley is all about walking 5-7 hours per day for at least 15 days.
+The trek to Nar Phu Valley is about walking 5-7 hours daily for at least 15 days.
 This only reason is enough to make this trek challenging.
 The trails are rugged, steep, maybe snowy in off-seasons.
 The maximum height in this trek can be Kang La Pass (5,280m) on the way.
 There is also a high risk of mountain sickness.
-The primary cause of altitude sickness is a decrease in the amount of oxygen in the atmosphere.
+The primary cause of altitude sickness is a decrease in oxygen in the atmosphere.
 It’s important to carry handheld oximetry.
 Oxygen saturation below 75% may be a risk.

 Symptoms of Mountain sickness